fils/contextBuilder/README.md

 with acceptable effort, answer the question "what else is there that is potentially related to what I am looking at now".
 GeoLink has been working on this as well.
-What is proposed here is a complement to that, though perhaps someting that can and should be just incorporated into GeoLink.
+What is proposed here is a complement to that, though perhaps something that can and should be just incorporated into GeoLink.

 This question might arise because my resource isn't really what the user is after.
 If I can then at least provide the benefit of getting them to